artofnothingness/mppic/README.md

 Next, these trajectories are scored using a set of plugin-based critic functions to find the best trajectory in the batch.
 The output scores are used to set the best control with a soft max function.

-This process is then repeated a number of times and returning a converged solution.
+This process is then repeated a number of times and returns a converged solution.
 This solution is then used as the basis of the next time step's initial control.

 ## Dependencies